vikrambindal/jumo-coding-assignment/README.md

 Assumptions: Following assumptions are made
 1. Since file is provided every two months, there may be chances that historic data for month might contain for both current and next year, as a result, the tuple for month is composed of Month and Year together to provide correct statistics
 2. The template of the file would always follow pattern specified in the sample csv of Msidn, Network, Month, Product and Amount
 3. For the nature of the project and to keep simplicity, complex batch operations (like chunking, multi-tasking) are not implemented.
-However, application architecture is in place such that, if needed it can be configured for scale to tackle concurrency.
+However, application architecture is in place such that, if needed it can be configured to tackle concurrency.

 Technology:
 1. The program is written in Java using version 8
 2. The third party libraries compose of using the Spring Batch framework (for maintainability, extensibility, configurability)
-3. Lombok plugin is used within the Elipse IDE and the project, due to it's nature of providing clean code in the application, with unecessary boiler plate
+3. Lombok plugin is used within the Elipse IDE and the project, due to it's nature of providing clean code in the application, with unecessary boiler plate.
+(See https://projectlombok.org/setup/eclipse or project page for IDE installation)
 4. The program also uses apache IO for writing to CSV

 Performance Considerations: